Policies

 @grant read where resource.accountId == principal.accountId

-}Use roles when access is organizational rather than personal.
+}Use when access is organizational rather than personal.

 Public Reads